 Shelter at the prison camp also left much to be desired and was primarily composed of homemade shelters.
 Very few proper tents existed; most were made from blankets or bits of cloth.
 Some men dug shelters in the earth only to have then washed out or collapse when rain came.
 Other prisoners made mud huts or had no shelter at all.
-On top of these conditions, the prison was overcrowded and crawled with vermin, particularly lice.17

 In the fall of 1864, General William T. Sherman captured Atlanta, Georgia and threatened the security at Andersonville.
-So, on September 8, prison authorities transferred the Pike brothers and thousands of other prisoners to camps in Charleston and Florence, SC. and Savannah, GA.18 Pike stayed at Milan Prison near Savannah.
-By the time he arrived there, both his three-year term of service and eighteenth birthday had passed.19 Pike's stay at Milan Prison lasted less than two months.
-On November 1, 1864 the Confederates released him and several others onto a Union steamer off the coast of Savannah.
+So, on September 8, prison authorities transferred the Pike brothers and thousands of other prisoners to camps in Charleston and Florence, SC. and Savannah, GA.
+Pike stayed at Milan Prison near Savannah.
+By the time he arrived there, both his three-year term of service and eighteenth birthday had passed.
+Pike's stay at Milan Prison lasted less than two months.
+On November 1, 1864, the Confederates released him and several others onto a Union steamer off the coast of Savannah.
 By November 23, he landed in Annapolis, MD.
-Pike, having heard of the Union's refusal to trade prisoners of war, harbored feelings of resentment toward the United States government and the President.20 Pike wrote, "No, thanks to our government we had done our duty and deserved our release."21 His long captivity had jaded him.
+Pike, having heard of the Union's refusal to trade prisoners of war, harbored feelings of resentment toward the United States government and the President.
+Pike wrote, "No, thanks to our government we had done our duty and deserved our release."
+His long captivity had jaded him.

 After two months in Annapolis, Pike stayed in a soldier's home in Springfield, IL for another two weeks.
-There he received his discharge and his pay which included money for clothing, unused rations, wages, and a bounty.22 Pike was mustered out of the Army on February 25, 1865; he had served for three years, five months, and fifteen days, including three months at Andersonville.
+There he received his discharge and his pay which included money for clothing, unused rations, wages, and a bounty.
+Pike was mustered out of the Army on February 25, 1865; he had served for three years, five months, and fifteen days, including three months at Andersonville.
 His physical health, which had never been robust, failed to recover after his war experience.

 After his discharge, Pike led a quiet life.
 He returned to Bloomington and finished his education.
-Following graduation he worked as a conductor on the Chicago & Alton Railroad (C&A).
-On October 27, 1870 he married Alice Churchill.
+Following graduation, he worked as a conductor on the Chicago & Alton Railroad (C&A).
+On October 27, 1870, he married Alice Churchill.
 They never had any children.
 After his time on the C&A, Pike entered the lumber business in Chenoa, IL with his brothers Noah H. and Edward Pike.
 In 1877, Alpheus moved to Chicago and joined the wholesale confectionary trade.
 A decade later he wrote a lengthy account of his time as a soldier, a portion of which was published in Volume I of the Transactions of the McLean County Historical Society.
 Shortly afterwards, on April 1, 1889, Alice died.
-Alpheus followed her three years later, on November 24, 1892 at the
+Alpheus followed her three years later, on November 24, 1892, at the age of 46 while still in Chicago.
+His death was attributed to his long struggle with partial blindness and heart disease caused by military service and prison life.
+Alpheus was buried in Evergreen Memorial Cemetery in the Pike family plot.